L'Unique Claims Matalan Prize

 Trained by Alan King and ridden by Wayne Hutchinson – who wore the colours of Denis Barry – L’Unique landed the opening race at this year’s John Smith’s Grand National meeting, the Grade One Matalan Anniversary 4-Y-O Hurdle at odds of 10/1.
 In doing so she reversed placings with Irish Saint who beat her in the Grade Two Adonis Hurdle at Kempton on her latest outing, and became a candidate for victory in the OLBG Mares’ Hurdle at next year’s Cheltenham Festival.

-That race has been dominated by its five-time winner Quevega, but L’Unique looks a worthy contender, and bookmaker Paddy Power quoted her at 7/1 following today’s victory, in which she beat Runswick Royal by one and a quarter lengths, with Irish Saint another five lengths back in third.
+That race has been dominated by its five-time winner Quevega, but L’Unique looks a worthy contender, and bookmaker Coral quoted her at 7/1 following today’s victory, in which she beat Runswick Royal by one and a quarter lengths, with Irish Saint another five lengths back in third.

 King, who has won today’s race in four of the past seven years, said: “I would have settled for a place in the first four, but she’s obviously strengthened up a bit and I’m thrilled with her.
 There was no pace at Kempton and we had to commit a long way out, but she’s improved since then.